eiffel-community/eiffel-intelligence/wiki/markdown/query.md

 Example:

-    // This finds all objects where groupId is "com.mycompany.myproduct", artifactId is
+    // This finds all objects where identity is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".
-    // "sub-system" and version is "1.1.0".
-Then it filters those objects and returns
-    // all values that has "svnIdentifier" as a key.
+    // Then it filters those objects and returns all values that has "svnIdentifier" as a key.

     {
       "criteria": {
-         "object.gav.groupId":"com.mycompany.myproduct",
-         "object.gav.artifactId":"sub-system",
-         "object.gav.version":"1.1.0"
+         "object.identity":"pkg:maven/com.mycompany.myproduct/sub-system@1.1.0"
       },
       "filter" : "incomplete_path_filter(@, 'svnIdentifier')"
     }

-As the filter functionality takes a plain jmespath expression it can be a more complex expression aswell.
+As the filter functionality takes a plain jmespath expression it can be a more complex expression as well.
 In the case below we retrieve all aggregated objects that contains a certain commit using the criteria(MongoDB query) and then filter out which confidence levels the artifact has succeeded on.
-NOTE that the Mongo DB query aswell as the jmespath expression needs to be on the same line as json cannot handle multilines inside a string.
+NOTE that the Mongo DB query as well as the jmespath expression needs to be on the same line as json cannot handle multilines inside a string.
 Although some tools such as curl will automatically minimize.